MartaJuzepczuk/ewp-specs-api-omobility-las/endpoints/tmp-scenario/README.md

   and it seems that we can not require them, we use the position numbers on the list (indexes).
   When the change consists of several removal and addition operations, the indexes may be interpreted differently.
   Of course, we have to impose one way of interpretation, but it can still easily lead to errors.
-- Not everyone stores the entire change history on the system and the current specification allows it.
+- Not everyone stores the entire change history in the system and the current specification allows it.
   In such cases, the server is allowed to calculate the `changes` parts based on the current and previous version before sending.
   It seems unnecessary.
 Equally, the client can do such a calculation if for some reason he wants to use it.
 - Courses lists in LA are not long.
 Coordinators can (or even may prefere) to view entire, ready versions of LA.